abaffa/cpm_disk_manager/README.md

 # CP/M Disk Manager for CP/M on breadboard by Grant Searle (http://searle.x10host.com/cpm/index.html)

-This is a disk manager for CP/M disk format using a 64MB Compact Flash proposed by Grant Searle.
+This is a disk manager for CP/M disk format using a 64MB/128MB Compact Flash proposed by Grant Searle.

 The emulator software is available at https://github.com/abaffa/z80cpm_emulator.

 File data.dsk is an example of disk image.

+To read the CFCard/SDCard it's necessary to run as administrator to have disk raw access priviledges.

 ![cpm_dm1](_images/cpm_dm1.png)